plotly/plotly.github.io/_posts/fundamentals/2016-08-08-plotlyjs-xss-advisory.md

 ## Resolution

 * This issue is fixed in plotly.js version 1.16.0.
 The fix has been backported to version 1.10.4.
-* This issue has been fixed in Chart Studio Enterprise version 1.4.4, which is available as a free upgrade to all Plotly On-Premise customers.
+* This issue has been fixed in Chart Studio Enterprise version 1.4.4, which is available as a free upgrade to all Chart Studio Enterprise customers.
-* The issue was fixed in Chart Studio on 2016-08-05.
+* The issue was fixed in Chart Studio Cloud on 2016-08-05.

 ## General notes regarding security reporting